stefanvanberkum/CD-ABSC/README.md

 ## How to use?

+- Make sure the Python interpreter is set to your Python 3.5 virtual environment (we used PyCharm IDE).
 - Get raw data for your required domains:
     - Run raw_data.py for restaurant, laptop, book and hotel domains.
     - Run data_electronics.py for electronics domains.